...

 Business Expansion in India

-When starting a business, the very dream of every entrepreneur is to grow his business beyond bounds, so to help you take the first step in the right direction, I am here to present you with a detailed guide to business expansion in India.
+To help you take the first step in the right direction, I present to you a detailed guide on business expansion in India.

 What is Business Expansion?

-So basically, It’s about developing smarter and more sustainably, not only about becoming bigger.
+So basically, it’s about developing smarter and more sustainably, not only about becoming bigger.

 What is the importance of expanding your business?